Clefs are applied to the score from the "Clefs" palette.

 To change the enharmonic spelling of pitches in the score, see Change spelling.

-Octave (Ottava) lines are used to indicate that a section of music is to be played one or more octaves above or below written pitch; the line may be dotted or solid:
+Octave (Ottava) lines are used to indicate that a section of music is to be played one or more octaves above or below written pitch.
+8va alta/bassa lines are particularly common in piano scores, though they are sometimes used in other instrumental music.
+15ma alta (2 octaves above) and 15ma bassa (2 octaves below) are also occasionally used.
+MuseScore creates playback for ottava.
+The line may be styled as solid or dotted:

 8--------┐or 8va--------┐: Play one octave above written pitch.